Low coastal vegetation and sandy bluffs cover the area.

 It's possible to see Cotton Cay to the north of Northeast Point.

-As is the case throughout Salt Cay, the terrain and vegetation of Northeast Point present a particularly weather-beaten and rugged appearance.
+As is the case throughout Salt Cay, the terrain and vegetation of Northeast Point have a particularly weather-beaten and rugged appearance.
 Low hedges of salt-resistant coastal plants cling to the limestone bluffs, and are quite picturesque.

 Getting Here